Malaika-Hanif/Python-Learning-Notes/Functions in python.md

-Absolutely!
 Let's dive into **functions** in Python in an easy-to-understand way.
 A function is like a **tool** or a **recipe** that you can use multiple times without needing to write the same code again.
 Functions help organize your code, make it reusable, and make your code easier to read and maintain.

 ### 1. **What is a Function?**
 A **function** is a block of reusable code that performs a specific task.
 You can define a function, then call it whenever you need it.